 A religious sect has one strong leader, who is increasingly adored and revered by every member.
 Usually, this leader has had some kind of profound life-changing effect on the member, who has become devoted to the leader in return for whatever the leader has given the member, whether it be purpose with life, a certain value system, rescue from bad circumstances, a sense of belonging to a group, or this leader’s love and support.

 In a religious sect, the sect leader plays the biggest part of the members’ everyday life.
 All instructions for the sect and for the individual member are passed down from the leader and the leadership.
-Over time, the sect leader establishes him or herself as a spokesperson of God, and usually develops his or her influence to a higher divine position, including calling him or herself God, Jesus Christ, the Bride of Christ, the spouse of Christ or God, a highly enlightened spiritual being, a God-like character, a special apostle of God, a special prophet of God, a messenger of God, the Messiah, a reincarnated God, or more of the likes.
-Sect members come to accept whatever the leader professes to be, and finds confirmation in the common belief of the other sect members.
+Over time, the sect leader establishes him or herself as a spokesperson of God, and usually elevates his or her influence to a higher divine position, including calling him or herself God, Jesus Christ, the Bride of Christ, the spouse of Christ or God, a highly enlightened spiritual being, a God-like character, a special apostle of God, a special prophet of God, a messenger of God, the Messiah, a reincarnated God, or more of the likes.
+Sect members come to accept whatever the leader professes to be and finds confirmation in the common belief of the other sect members.

 In a religious sect, there will be use of Bible teaching in some way.
 Usually, there will be an emphasis on scriptures that confirm the leader’s personal doctrine and repetitive studying leads to a member’s conviction.
 Usually, a sect leader has little problem persuading people of his/her doctrine, because people are already in awe of the leader and will accept anything he or she preaches.